 Select “Validate Design” option from Tools menu to make sure that connections are correct.

 In the Sources window, right click on the design and select “Create HDL Wrapper”.
 Click “OK” in the dialog box that appears.

 Select “Run Synthesis” followed by “Run Implementation”.
 If the design is implemented successfully, select “Generate Bitstream”.

 After generating the bitstream successfully, select “Export -> Export Hardware” from the File menu.
 Select “include bitstream” checkbox and click “OK”.

-Select “Launch SDK” from File menu.
+Select “Launch SDK” from the File menu.
 Select workspace as “Local to project” and click OK to launch the Xilinx SDK.

-Select “Application Project” from File menu.
+Select “Application Project” from the File menu.
 Type in a project name, select hardware platform and click “Next”.

 Select “lwIp Echo Server” template from the list of available templates and click “Finish”.

-Select “Board Support Package Settings” from “Xilinx” menu.
+Select “Board Support Package Settings” from the “Xilinx” menu.
 Select lwip library, change the “dhcp options” to “false” and ensure that “debug options” are “false”.

 Select “phy_link_speed” in temac_adapter_options as “CONFIG_LINKSPEED1000”.